 Here’s a vegan spin on an Italian classic.
-The trick to getting the texture and flavour required of a classic Bolognese sauce is the smokiness and consistency of the toasted and slightly chopped sunflower seeds.
+The trick to getting the texture and flavor required of a classic Bolognese sauce is the smokiness and consistency of the toasted and slightly chopped sunflower seeds.
 The omission of garlic and reduction of onion from classic recipes is to keep the recipe yogic.
-This one’s a real crowd pleaser.
+This one’s a real crowd-pleaser.
 Enjoy!

 Vegan Spaghetti Bolognese

 ½ cup dried Italian herbs (rosemary, oregano, basil, marjoram, thyme, savory)

 3 tablespoons cooking oil

 800 grams tomatoes, peeled and cut into large chunks (or eighths)

 Pulse sunflower seeds in food processor until you have a chunky grain

 Pulse onion and celery together in food processor until you have them finely chopped

 Toast sunflower seeds, dried Italian herbs, and a pinch of salt in a large pot until seeds are browned

 Add cooking oil and cook for a minute to infuse oil